ninondrik/TaxiService/README.md

 ### Service installing

-1. For mobile application at first we must to install server side service.
-On your PC must be installed docker and docker-compose.
+1. First step for mobile application is the installation of the server side service.
+Docker and docker-compose must be installed to your PC.
-2. Clone [service's repository](https://github.com/anonlatte/taxiGrpcService) and check the settings.
+2. Then, clone [service's repository](https://github.com/anonlatte/taxiGrpcService) and check the settings.

 #### Basic Service's Settings
 ##### [Dockerfile environment settings](#docker-setup)